picocms/Pico/content-sample/index.md

 Pages can be used like the following:

     <ul class="nav">
-        {% for page in pages %}
+        {% for page in pages if not page.hidden %}
             <li><a href="{{ page.url }}">{{ page.title }}</a></li>
         {% endfor %}
     </ul>

 Additional to Twigs extensive list of filters, functions and tags, Pico also provides some useful additional filters to make theming easier.

+* Pass the unique ID of a page to the `link` filter to return the page's URL (e.g. `{{ "sub/page"|link }}` gets %base_url%?sub/page).
+* To get the parsed contents of a page, pass its unique ID to the `content` filter (e.g. `{{ "sub/page"|content }}`).
+* You can parse any Markdown string using the `markdown` filter (e.g. you can use Markdown in the `description` meta variable and later parse it in your theme using `{{ meta.description|markdown }}`).
-You can parse any Markdown string to HTML using the `markdown` filter.
-Arrays can be sorted by one of its keys or a arbitrary deep sub-key using the `sort_by` filter (e.g. `{% for page in pages|sort_by([ 'meta', 'nav' ]) %}...{% endfor %}` iterates through all pages, ordered by the `nav` meta header; please note the `[ 'meta', 'nav' ]` part of the example, it instructs Pico to sort by `page.meta.nav`).
-You can return all values of a given key or key path of an array using the `map` filter (e.g. `{{ pages|map("title") }}` returns all page titles).
+* Arrays can be sorted by one of its keys using the `sort_by` filter (e.g. `{% for page in pages|sort_by([ 'meta', 'nav' ]) %}...{% endfor %}`
+  iterates through all pages, ordered by the `nav` meta header; please note the `[ 'meta', 'nav' ]` part of the example, it instructs Pico to sort by `page.meta.nav`).
+* You can return all values of a given array key using the `map` filter (e.g. `{{ pages|map("title") }}` returns all page titles).

 You can use different templates for different content files by specifying the `Template` meta header.
-Simply add e.g. `Template: blog-post` to a content file and Pico will use the `blog-post.twig` file in your theme folder to render the page.
+Simply add e.g. `Template: blog` to the YAML header of a content file and Pico will use the `blog.twig` template in your theme folder to display the page.

-You don't have to create your own theme if Pico's default theme isn't sufficient for you, you can use one of the great themes third-party developers and designers created in the past.
+Pico's default theme isn't really intended to be used for a productive website, it's rather a starting point for creating your own theme.
+If the default theme isn't sufficient for you, and you don't want to create your own theme, you can use one of the great themes third-party developers and designers created in the past.
 As with plugins, you can find themes in [our Wiki][WikiThemes] and on [our website][OfficialThemes].

 ### Plugins